denniskigen/ampath-forms/pages/docs/advanced-topics/injecting-data-sources.md

 - For `select-concept-answers` and `diagnosis` questions, you can point at a differently named data source via `questionOptions.dataSource`.
 - `remote-select` questions carry their data source name in the schema itself — either `questionOptions.dataSource` (with `questionOptions.dataSourceOptions`) or the O3-style `questionOptions.datasource` object with `name` and `config` properties.
+- The built-in [`endpoint` data source](#built-in-endpoint-data-source) does not require host application registration when Angular's `HttpClient` is available.
 - Every registered data source is also exposed to [JavaScript expressions](/docs/expression-helpers) by name, alongside the form's helper functions.

 The Form Engine's [demo app](https://github.com/openmrs/openmrs-ngx-formentry/blob/main/src/app/app.component.ts) registers mock implementations of all of these names and is a good starting point for wiring up your own.